 In today’s competitive and complex landscape, a growing number of hotel owners are taking an increasingly active interest in their investments to the benefit (and at times, frustration) of the property’s management team.
-This engaged owner approach can lead to increased management direction and support; however, it may also result in managers needing to further justify their decisions and communicate effectiveness to an individual with interests that are driven primarily by revenue maximisation.
+This engaged owner approach can lead to increased management direction and support; however, it may also result in managers needing to further justify their decisions and communicate effectively to an individual with interests that are driven primarily by revenue maximisation.

 While revenue management is not a new industry practice, it is not always understood or appreciated by property owners.
-How can revenue managers demonstrate the value that revenue management brings and its positive impacts on profit to their owner?
+How can revenue managers demonstrate the value that revenue management brings and its positive impacts on profit to their owners?

-Revenue management is a cost saver, not a cost centre
+Revenue management is a cost-saver, not a cost centre

 Many property managers have firsthand revenue management experience and recognise the technological benefits and potential for maximising revenue.
 However, some regional hotel owners still consider revenue management another additional cost and something “nice to have.”